bitcoin-computer/monorepo/packages/docs/Examples/sale.md

 ## Smart Object Sale

 We first explain how to execute the sale of a smart object.
-The smart contract is quite simple but does not preserving the ordinal ranges of the smart object being sold.
+The smart contract is quite simple but does not preserve the ordinal ranges of the smart object being sold.
 It is therefore not safe to use with ordinals.
 The [next](#ordinals-sale) section explains a slightly more complicated swap that can be used with ordinals.

-The idea is to build a "crossover" transaction with two inputs and two outputs where the first inputs spends the NFT `n`, the second output spends a payment smart object `p`, the first output represents `p` after the swap and the second output represents `n` after the swap.
+The idea is to build a "crossover" transaction with two inputs and two outputs where the first inputs spends the NFT `n`, the second output spends a payment smart object `p`, the first output is `p` after the swap and the second output is `n` after the swap.

 Seller signs the first input and output with the sighash type `SIGHASH_SINGLE | SIGHASH_ANYONECANPAY` so that any other user can modify the second input and output or add arbitrary inputs and outputs as longs as the input-output pair signed by Seller have the same index.
 As the input-output pair is signed, Seller is guaranteed that if a transaction containing the pair is included in the blockchain then Seller will get paid.